 - A thoughtful commentary on pedagogical theory, i.e. your personal experience of crafting a syllabus and teaching a lesson on immigration history.

-- Email Blog curator Chienyn Chi for your proposed blog submission: email@example.com You can either email a short abstract of 1-4 sentences or the complete blog post.
+- Email editor Chienyn Chi for your proposed “Not From Here” submission: firstname.lastname@example.org.
+You can either email a short abstract of 1-4 sentences or the complete article.
 If you are interested in the “Authors on Authors” series, please email Chienyn Chi stating your interest and a description of your research/book.
 You can already have a fellow author that you want to work with.
-If not, IEHS will help pair you up with a fellow author.
+If not, Not From Here will help pair you up with a fellow author.